austings/OrderTracker/README.md

-Order Tracker -- SEE preview pdf!
+Order Tracker -- SEE preview pdf for final output!

 Buy In customers will have to wait 4-5 weeks for their order to arrive.
 This can be detrimental to our reviews if someone does not fully read the description of the product.